vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ## Test the range with original antennas

-On the following images you can see where I was connected to TTN.
+On the following images you can see where there was connection with TTN.
 The gateway I use is a Dragino LG02, at the moment the original antennas are still on it.

-punt1: 1,1km, the antennas see each other here
+point 1: 1,1km.
+The antennas see each other here.

 ![point1](./img/punt1.png)

-punt2: 1,76km, the antennas did not see each other, there was a large concrete storage place in front of it.
+point 2: 1,76km.
+The antennas did not see each other, there was a large concrete storage place in front of it.

 ![point2](./img/punt2.png)

 ## Test the range with a better antenna on the gateway

 The antenna is now 10m high.
 The test setup can be found in the following 2 images.
 In the box is the gateway (LG02 from dragino).
-1 of the original antennas is disconnected and connected to the large antenna.
+One of the original antennas is disconnected and connected to a bigger antenna.
 This is an omnidirectional antenna with 3dB gain.
 The antenna is mounted via a bracket on the pole.
-The bracket is self-made.

 ![test](./img/test_opstelling.jpg)
 ![test](./img/opstelling.jpeg)

-The range is now much better, it is doubled. distances of 3.20 km are now possible, you can see this on the map below. the points below are points where connections to TTN could be made.
+The range is now much better, it is doubled.
+Distances of 3.20 km are now possible, you can see this on the map below.
+The points below are points where connections to TTN could be made.
 At the points you can always see the distance in bird's eye view.

 ![rangeTest2Map](./img/rangeTest2.png)